hwaterke/traffic-simulation/README.md

 - [x] Make car clickable to display position, speed and acceleration
 - [x] Spawn vehicle manually
+- [x] Prevent spawning vehicle on top of each other
 - [ ] Add buttons to pause the simulation, toggle debug, spawn vehicle
 - [ ] Add traffic signs
 - [ ] Improve rendering